-Activity Rate: Figure 7(a) shows the distribution of average activity rate per user across all active users in each OSN.
+Fig. 7(a) shows the distribution of average activity rate per user across all active users in each OSN.
 The activity rate is measured as the total number of posts or tweets divided by the time between the timestamp of a user's first collected action and our measurement time.
-This figure reveals the following two basic points in about these three OSNs: (i) the activity rate among Facebook and G+ users are more homogeneous than across Twitter users, (ii) Facebook users are the most active (with the typical rate of 0.19 posts/day) while G+ users exhibit the least activity rate (with the typical rate of 0.06 posts/day).
+This figure reveals the following two basic points in about these three OSNs: 1) the activity rate among Facebook and $G^+$ users are more homogeneous than across Twitter users; 2) Facebook users are the most active (with the typical rate of 0.19 posts/day), while $G^+$ users exhibit the least activity rate (with the typical rate of 0.06 posts/day).